 Have a car with at least 3,500 pounds towing capacity?
 No problem!
 It isn't necessary to have big, cumbersome tow vehicles with these RVs.

-There are some downsides to this type of RV.
+There are some downsides to these travel trailer types.
 For instance, they are expensive when compared to a similarly sized 'regular' RV.

-Also, they don't have slide-outs, which increase the interior living space.
+Also, they don't have a travel trailer slideout, which increase the interior living space.
 If you have a large family, this style of trailer may not work for you.

 (More drawbacks in the pros/cons section below.)